 1) Importance of Using Bird-Safe Paint

 Picking the right type of paint for painting items used for birds is SUPER important!
-Ideally, you wouldn’t want to harm any birds in the process of beautifying your items.
+Ideally, you wouldn’t want to harm any birds while beautifying your items.

-Here are 3 reasons using safe paint for birds is important:
+Here are three reasons using safe paint for birds is important:

 (a) Pet Birds Can Scratch Out Paint

-If you’re painting an item for your pet bird, you may have to keep this in mind: your pet bird may scratch out the paint quite easily.
+If you’re painting an item for your pet bird, you may have to remember that your pet bird may scratch out the paint quite easily.

 For example, if you plan to paint a bird cage, your bird may frequently perch, climb or even bite off some of the paint on the bars.